 You can find an example database that shows how this works and includes code to re-link your tables here.

 Be sure to follow the instructions in the “INSTRUCTIONS - READ ME FIRST.txt” file!

 Technically, you only have to turn off the Perform Name AutoCorrect to prevent Access from fixing-up your objects.
 However, we recommend disabling the Track Name AutoCorrect Info for the simple reason of improving performance.
 When this option is off, Access won't spend valuable processor time recording the changes.
 Also, make sure you are using the latest Service Pack of Microsoft Access.

 Whether you're a new developer or a seasoned professional, you can see how Name AutoCorrect may affect your applications at runtime.
 Understanding the Name AutoCorrect options will help you avoid performance degradation as well as errors at runtime with ActiveX controls.
 Take extra precaution to ensure you build applications that don't encounter these issues.

-For more information on the Name AutoCorrect feature, please read the Microsoft resource Taking the Mystery Out of Name AutoCorrect in Access on the Microsoft Assistance Center.
+For more information on the Name AutoCorrect feature, please read the Microsoft resource Set name AutoCorrect options on the Microsoft Assistance Center.